 With its distinctive towers, the Frauenkirche is the city's most famous landmark.

-Visible from far and wide, the two towers of the Frauenkirche (church) jut out against the clouds, shaping Munich’s skyline more than any other building in the city.
+Visible from far and wide, the two towers of the Frauenkirche (cathedral) jut out against the clouds, shaping Munich's skyline more than any other building in the city.
 And the inhabitants of Munich are keen on making sure it stays this way for a long time to come: In 2004, they voted in a city referendum to stop any new buildings in Munich exceeding the height of the Frauenkirche at 98.57 metres.

 The Gothic cathedral is the seat of the Archdiocese of Munich and is officially known as “Zu Unserer Lieben Frau“ (Cathedral Of Our Dear Lady).
 Erected by the Munich-based architect and master builder Jörg von Halsbach in the 15th century, the building was constructed using bricks to save money due to the lack of quarries in the region.
 Apart from the tops of the two towers, the building was completed in 1488 after just 20 years of construction work.

 During the War of the Succession of Landshut, cannons were set up on the roofless towers to defend the city against attackers.
 Their hallmark helmed roofs weren’t added until 1525.
 The style was adopted from the Dome of the Rock in Jerusalem, which at the time was thought to be the ancient Solomon's Temple.

 After suffering heavy damage during the air raids of the Second World War, the Frauenkirche was reconstructed between 1948 and 1955 with a plainer design and fewer embellishments.
 Later stages of renovation saw more ornate features being added on a gradual basis.
 Today, the cathedral is the seat of the Archbishop of Munich and Freising.